 Gasoline is a fuel made from petroleum.
 It is used in most U.S. passenger vehicles with internal combustion engines.
-Americans consume about 9.32 million barrels of petroleum daily to produce finished motor gasoline.
-Each barrel produces an average of 19 gallons of gasoline.
-That means we consume around 391.40 million gallons of gasoline daily.
+In 2021, Americans used 19.89 million barrels of petroleum per day.
+This means about 134.83 billion gallons of finished motor gasoline were consumed in the United States, an average of about 369 million gallons per day.